braedynl/CSE231-020-SS20/README.md

 # CSE231-020-SS20
 This repository is for CSE231 - Introduction to Programming I, Section 020 for SS20 at Michigan State University.
 It includes all presentations and demonstration code used during my in-class lab.

-My lab slides and demonstration code lightly build upon Dr. Enbody's already laid-out TA slides.
-No content is omitted, content is only added.
-The content I add are things I believe you guys should be aware of going into later topics, exams and homework, in hopes that you guys can come out of the course with a 4.0 and a great coding experience.

-This repository also acts as a hub for everything you need in this class.
-There is an overwhelming amount of websites you need to go to for this course, and so hopefully this README file lays out everything you'll need for convenience sake.
+This README file also acts as a hub for everything you'll need in the class.
+You can use this instead of the main course website if you so choose.

-After a lab is done, I will upload an example solution (with documentation) to it in the corresponding lab folder here in this repository.
-You will be notified in a weekly email.

-I think it goes without saying that using this page **is an option**.
-You can work from the main CSE website if you'd prefer.
-All my lab slides will be posted here, but I will also include them in my weekly email, as well as announcements and notes I have for the week.

 Course Website: https://web.cse.msu.edu/~cse231/
   - [Syllabus](https://web.cse.msu.edu/~cse231/Online/General/syllabus.html)